Phase transition in a long-memory log-Gaussian Cox process: Super-normal phase transition

 which is also the anomalous faster diffusion.

 In conclusion, a phase transition occurs when the temporal correlation decays by the power law.
-It is same as the original process which is before the limit.
-When the power index, $\gamma$, is less than one, the variance , $\mbox{Z}(\lambda_T)$, anomalous diffusion.
+It is the same as the original process which is before the limit.
+When the power index, $\gamma$, is less than one, the variance, $\mbox{V}(\Lambda_T)$, exhibits anomalous diffusion.
 Conversely, when the power index, $\gamma$, is greater than one, it is the normal diffusion.
-This phase transition is called a super-normal transition \cite{Hod,Hisakado2}, which is the transition between long memory and intermediate memory.
-In that study, when the power index was less than one, the estimator does not converge the steady state \cite{Hisakado6}.
+This phase transition, referred to as a super-normal transition \cite{hod,Hisakado2}, marks the transition between long memory and intermediate memory.
+In that study, when the power index was less than one, the estimator does not converge to the steady state \cite{Hisakado6}.